 Pitfall #1 – Herd mentality

 “I’m choosing this course because all my friends are in there !”
-This is a remark that we so commonly hear.
-For goodness sake, don’t choose a course because your friends chose it; this is the surest way to a university life that entails regret down the road.
-How likely can it be that your friend has exactly the same passion, proficiency and risk appetite(3 major factors of course selection) as you ?
+What are the chances of your friend having the exact same passion, proficiency and risk appetite(3 major factors of course selection) as you?
 If you think that they do, your friends may have exerted an unconscious influence on you in shaping your perception of your own passion, proficiency and risk appetite.
-Therefore, think twice and be brutally honest with yourself if you are exclaiming the same remark.
+Therefore, think twice and be brutally honest with yourself if that’s the case.

 Pitfall #2 – False Prestige